There are three main locations where computing devices are installed. All are interconnected by various speeds of Ethernet at the moment.

 Locations on the telescope, such as the prime focus, are wired with Ethernet.
 It is possible to connect a portable computer to have limited access to the instrument.
 Small ``network appliances'' (I-Openers) are also currently installed at locations on the telescope to transmit images from sky-monitoring camera cameras.

-Ethernet is also used to connect remote diagnostic units like the BayTech ``MDAC'' which provides a route to Serial connections for other hardware and control of power sources.
+Ethernet is also used to connect remote diagnostic units like the BayTech ``MDAC'' or ``RPC'' units. which provides a route to Serial connections for other hardware and control of power sources.
 Units such as this can also be used to acquire basic data (voltages, temperatures, etc.) at points near the instrument.
 RS232 and other serial connections are commonly used by devices on the telescope, but it is possible to tunnel them through the Ethernet, or through fiber in the case of MegaCam's controllers.
 This simplifies error correction and virtually eliminates distance limitations.

 MegaCam uses a detector controller designed at the C.E.A. in France by Jean de Kat, which is based on Analog Devices' ``sharc'' DSP.
 This new controller handles the high readout speeds of MegaCam.
 The guide CCDs for MegaCam use the San Diego State University (``ARC'' generation II) controller.